wombleton/gitlaw-nz/acts/R/Railways Act 2005.md

     *   (b) in the case of a body corporate, a fine not exceeding $500,000\.

-    (2) A person who contravenes or fails to comply with [section 9][12] commits an offence and is liable on summary conviction to---
+    (2) A person who contravenes or fails to comply with [section 9][12] commits an offence and is liable on conviction to---

     *   (a) imprisonment for a term not exceeding 6 months; or